-Understanding Information Processing During Consumer Choice awarded by (Co-Mentor).
+Understanding Information Processing During Consumer Choice awarded by Red Ventures (Co-Mentor).
 2014

 Chartrand, T. L., et al. “The effects of incidental brand exposure on consumption.”
 Handbook on Brand and Experience Management, edited by B. H. Schmitt and D. L. Rogers, Edward Elgar Press, 2009, pp. 163–73.

 Fitzsimons, G. J., and J. E. Machin.
 “Marketing by Mistake: The Unintended Consequences of Consumer Research.”
 Applying Social Cognition to Consumer-Focused Strategy, edited by F. R. Kardes et al., Lawrence Erlbaum Associates, pp. 81–95.